mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/redlining.rst

 Point: Select the button "Point" and set a point in the map.

-Line: Select the button "Line" and draw the individual line-seqments in the map.
+Line: Select the button "Line" and draw the individual line-segments in the map.
 You can finish the draw with a double-click.

 Polygon: Select the button "Polygon" and draw the individual vertices in the map.
 You can finish the draw with a double-click.

-Rectangle: Select the button "Rechtangle" and simply open up a rectangle with your mouse.
+Rectangle: Select the button "Rectangle" and simply open up a rectangle with your mouse.

 Text: Select the button "Text".
 The dialog will show a textfield where you can set your text.
-After this, simply klick into the map.
+After this, simply click into the map.
 Your specified text will appear at the click-point.

 Delete objects